Customise Consent Preferences

 Electrical Transducers

-Electrical transducers convert physical quantities into electrical signals, making them essential for monitoring and automation.
-These are widely used in industrial control, measurement systems, and medical devices.
+Electrical transducers convert physical quantities like pressure and temperature into electrical signals, making them essential for monitoring and automation.
+These transducers are widely used in industrial control systems, medical devices, and measurement systems.

-• Working Principle: Electrical transducers work by detecting changes in a physical parameter (e.g., pressure, temperature) and converting this into a measurable electrical signal.
+Working Principle: Electrical transducers detect changes in a physical parameter (e.g., pressure, temperature) and convert this into a measurable electrical signal.

 • Industrial automation systems.